Nimisha7877/SCT_ML_3/README.md

-# SCT_ML_3
+# Project_4
 A machine learning project that implements a support vector machine to classify images of cats and dogs from kaggle Dataset.
-Customers are grouped based on their annual income and spending behavior to identify marketing-friendly clusters. | Internship @ SkillCraft Technologies
+Customers are grouped based on their annual income and spending behavior to identify marketing-friendly clusters.

 # 🐱🐶 Cat vs. Dog Image Classifier using SVM